Chinese police arrest man who allegedly poured water over Baidu CEO's head

 In 2016, the company faced criticism when a student with cancer died after seeking a treatment advertised on Baidu.

-This year, a journalist’s criticism of Baidu for prioritising links to its own publishing platform in its search results went viral.
+This year, a journalist’s criticism of Baidu for prioritizing links to its own publishing platform in its search results went viral.